Okay, I'll tell you what I got going on here, folks.

 I'm all for it.

-Forty-five days in the history of the future of this deal is nothing.
+45 days in the history of the future of this deal is nothing.

 Good, good, good.

-Spending immigration, education.
+Spending, immigration, education.

-That is the number one thing for us here in in San Diego, as it is in most of the Southland.
+That is the number one thing for us here in San Diego, as it is in most of the Southland.

-Each time I go out there and come back, I relate to people the fact that that's the only thing anybody I talk to wants to speak about.
+As I know and as I mentioned, each time I go out there and come back, I relate to people the fact that that's the only thing anybody I talk to wants to speak about.

 I know how it roils.

-I I'm not I am not going to divulge names, I'm not going to give you details.
+I'm not going to give you details.

-Uh but that has happened.
+But that has happened.

-It's as if you can't think that if you listen to the program.
+You can't think that if you listen to the program.

 And I will defend those institutions and traditions and the people that run them.

-And I will defend certain people that are under assault constantly when I don't think that the reasons that they are stating to be their criticism are genuine when I think it's pure politics.
+And I will defend certain people that are under assault constantly when I don't think that the reasons that they are stating to be their criticism are genuine, when I think it's pure politics.

 And while I might not agree with my side on everything, I am not going to be a traitor just to prove to people my independence.